cadia-lvl/tacotron/README.md

 * Now you can start training

 # Other notes
-* If you run into filewatcher issues, blacklist datasets, virtualenv and `.git`
+* If you run into filewatcher issues, blacklist datasets, training, virtualenv and `.git`